GiovanniSalmeri/yellow-music/README.md

 <p align="center"><img src="music-screenshot.png?raw=true" alt="Screenshot"></p>

+## How to install an extension

+[Download ZIP file](https://github.com/GiovanniSalmeri/yellow-music/archive/main.zip) and copy it into your `system/extensions` folder.
+[Learn more about extensions](https://github.com/annaesvensson/yellow-update).

 ## How to show a music score

-Write the music score in [ABC notation](https://abcnotation.com/) and put it into a block code with the attribute `music`.
+You can write a music score with [ABC notation](https://abcnotation.com/).
 ABC is a format that allows to write easily simple and complex musical scores, even without a graphical editor.
+The library used has [a few minor differences](https://paulrosen.github.io/abcjs/overview/abc-notation.html) from ABC standard.

+Insert the music score with a code block.
+Wrap the data in \`\`\` and add the language identifier `music`.

-## Example
+## Examples

 A simple musical score in ABC notation:

-    ```music
+    ``` music
     X: 1
     T: Yellow
     Q: 1/4=60